Phone-GWP-group

 Pick bin labels can improve ease of picking for your staff, boosting their productivity

-Many people will also look at the option of printing their picking bins.
+Many people will also consider printing their picking bins.

-Whilst this can be used for stock segmentation, it is not suitable if your product lines are likely to change often.
-It also only lends itself to adding the higher level product ranges or groups rather than specific items, due to the setup costs of the printing (digital print can alleviate this to a degree, however).
+Whilst this can be used for stock segmentation, it’s not suitable if your product lines are likely to change often.
+It also lends itself only to adding higher-level product ranges or groups, rather than specific items, due to the setup costs of printing.
+Digital print can alleviate this to a degree, however.

-Whilst not essential, it can certainly help to improve the appearance of your warehouse or storage areas and can add an air of professionalism (which can be important if people from outside your business are likely to ever be taken to your warehouse).
+Whilst not essential, it can certainly help improve the appearance of your warehouse or storage areas and add an air of professionalism, which can be important if people from outside your business are likely to be taken to your warehouse.

-Moving back to more practical customisation options, if you decide to go down the route of using either Correx® material or corrugated cardboard, it is possible to specify custom sized picking bins.
+Moving back to more practical customisation options, if you decide to go with Correx or corrugated cardboard, you can specify custom-sized picking bins.

-By choosing custom sizes, these can be tailored specifically to your products, the amount of stock you would like to hold of each, and can even incorporate features (such as internal print) that will quickly highlight when you are running low on a particular line.
+By choosing custom sizes, you can tailor them specifically to your products and the amount of stock you would like to hold for each, and even incorporate features, such as internal print, that will quickly indicate when you are running low on a particular line.

-It should also be mentioned that another inherent benefit of using custom sized bins is that, not being moulded, it is usually possible to fold them flat.
-The key benefit of this is that they can be collapsed and stored flat when not in use, saving you space and also making them suitable for use during peak times if required.
+It should also be mentioned that another inherent benefit of using custom-sized bins is that, because they are not moulded, they can usually be folded flat.
+The key benefit is that they can be collapsed and stored flat when not in use, saving you space and making them suitable for peak times if required.

-Different designs / configurations to suit varying applications
+Different designs and configurations to suit different applications

-For example, you may wish to have picking bins with a fully open front, or a semi open front.
-You may prefer to have bins that resemble boxes or some that even incorporate an opening / closing feature at the front.
+For example, you may wish to have picking bins with a fully open front or a semi-open front.
+You may prefer bins that resemble boxes, or even those that incorporate an opening-and-closing feature at the front.

-However, besides “shelf bins”, it is possible to create what is known as “stacking boxes” or “stacking bins”.
+However, in addition to “shelf-bins”, it’s possible to create what are known as “stacking boxes” or “stacking bins”.

-By stacking bins, you can also create “columns” of products, again grouping by types, sizes or colours that will allow easier picking and stock checking.
+By stacking bins, you can also create “columns” of products, again grouping by type, size, or colour, which will allow easier picking and stock checking.

 Shelf bins